1998 Pacific hurricane season: Seasonal summary

 The season produced 13 named storms, slightly below the average of 15 named storms per season.
 However, the season total of nine hurricanes was one above the average, and the total of six major hurricanes surpassed the average of three.
 Activity during the season was hindered by the northward movement of the Intertropical Convergence Zone (ITCZ).
 The ITCZ, which is normally situated south of the Gulf of Tehuantepec, shifted northward into Central and Southern Mexico, making the cyclone closer to cooler sea surface temperatures, hence limiting the number of storms that formed during the season.
 Although a semi-permanent anticyclone persisted through the summer of 1998, causing most of the storms to remain at sea, some storm did threaten the Baja California Peninsula due to a weakness in the anticyclone.
 Except for Hurricane Kay, all of the storms of the season originated from tropical waves.

 Accumulated Cyclone Energy is, broadly speaking, a measure of the power of a storm multiplied by its duration, so longer-lived hurricanes have higher ACEs.
-The total ACE for the season was 133.97 × 10^{4} kt^{2}.
+The total ACE for the season was 1,339,700 kt^{2}.
 Because several storms in 1998 were long-lasting or intense, the season's ACE was near-normal.
-Hurricane Howard had the highest ACE, measuring 29.27 x 10^{4} kt^{2}.
+Hurricane Howard had the highest ACE, measuring 292,700 kt^{2}.